rickryan/translation-demo/Readme.md

 python server.py
 ```

 The server is then started.
-Open `http://localhost:5000` in browser.
+Open `http://localhost:5000/<sitename>` in browser.
+You can use any name as sitename.
 If you use F12 to view the Network you can see the WebSocket connection is established.

 The server may also be accessed via an API via the endpoints documented in [api-definitions.md](/api-definitions.md)